 What is symbolic about the name Vivian Goodfellow?
 Explain.
 Examine the other names in the book.
 Which other names have symbolism?
 Explain what the symbolism

 is.

+Victoria and her friends discover that the gofers who help Mrs. Cavendish are children who never made it out of the Cavendish Home and have been somehow magically transformed.
+They also discover that the meat in their food is actually parts of children who never made it out of the Cavendish Home.
+Why do you think Mrs. Cavendish uses children like this?
+What message do you think the author is trying to communicate by having Mrs. Cavendish literally use past children from the Home to scare and feed current children at the Home?

 Chapter Twenty

-The narrator states “Victoria clenched her fists and thought about Lawrence never playing music again or Donovan never eating cake again or Jacqueline painting boring pictures.
+The narrator states: “Victoria clenched her fists and thought about Lawrence never playing music again or Donovan never eating cake again or Jacqueline painting boring pictures.
 They wouldn’t be better; they would be someone else.”
 What do you think she means by this?
 Explain.

+Think about some things you can do or personality traits you have.
+Would you be the same person you are today without those things in your life?
+How do elements in your life make you uniquely you?
+What would you do if someone tried to take those unique things away from you?”

+Do you think it’s better for everyone to be the same?
+Or for everyone to be different, even if that makes the world more unpredictable or harder to control?
+Explain your view.

 Chapter Twenty-One

-Mrs. Cavendish tells Victoria “You don’t know when to stay quiet.”
-Find examples in the book that show instances where Victoria doesn’t stay quiet. ha affected Victoria in a negative or positive way.
+Mrs. Cavendish tells Victoria what is wrong with her: “You don’t know when to stay quiet.”
+Find examples in the book that show instances where Victoria doesn’t stay quiet.
+Explain if these instances have affected Victoria in a negative or positive way.

 Do you think not knowing when to stay quiet is a good thing or a bad thing?
 Why?
 Are there specific times when you should stay quiet?
 What about times when you should speak up?
 Describe.